 2. Opt for a “dusting” instead.

-4. Master correct hair product application for bobs.
+3. Master correct hair product application for bob haircuts.

 Whenever you’re applying product to shorter hair, you need to keep that much more abbreviated length in mind.
 This is a no-brainer if you’ve had short hair for a long time.
 But if you’re new to a short ‘do, it’s totally critical to take a step back and reassess how you apply your products.
-Let’s take a serum: Serums, like Nexxus New York Salon Care Humectress Encapsulate Serum, are great for adding shine, smoothing and de-frizzing hair.
-This serum in particular is a good choice for short hair since it’s water-based and not silicone-based, which have the potential to leave hair stringy and limp.
+Let’s take a serum: Serums, like Nexxus Humectress Encapsulate Serum, are great for adding shine, smoothing and de-frizzing hair.
+This serum, in particular, is a good choice for short hair since it’s water-based and not silicone-based, which have the potential to leave hair stringy and limp.